-So what if you could change the way you feel about it and learn how to be ‘real’ and authentic and not pushy and still talk about the business opportunity?
+So what if you could change the way you feel about recruiting and learn how to be honest and authentic and not pushy and still talk about the business opportunity?

 That’s another part of what we do in the Mindset Mastery for Recruiting training: we help you to get to a place where you can share your opportunities for bookings or business without being salesy.

 Something you want to do today to help with that is to get clear on what the business opportunity represents.

 And this is different for everybody.
 A few examples are friendships, the feeling of achieving goals and awards, earning splurge money, financial security, recognition….